-Further to a WG's request for additional expertise limited to a specific item, the MC may exceptionally allow the appointment of an additional expert, possibly to serve in a consulting capacity on an ad-hoc basis to address (and limited to) a specific technical issue or set of issues within the scope of the MC endorsed Concept Paper.
-The WG membership should however remain at or below 30 participants.
-The specific expected duration of participation and the specific issues that will be covered during the expert's participation should be agreed with the Rapporteur and the MC.
-The additional expert may exceptionally attend face-to-face meetings and teleconference only when the agreed scientific issues will be discussed, subject to the approval by the MC.
-The Rapporteur should inform the ICH Secretariat of the role of the additional expert and the specific technical issue.
+If a WG Member wishes to include ad-hoc experts from their own party to serve in a consulting capacity on an ad-hoc basis to address (and limited to) a specific technical issue or set of issues within the scope of the MC endorsed Concept Paper, the Member would need to submit a request to the WG's Rapporteur and Regulatory Chair and their respective Coordinators.
+Such request from a WG Member should have the prior approval of the Assembly representative(s) of the requesting Member.
+The specific expected duration of participation and the specific issues that will be covered during the ad-hoc experts' participation should be agreed with the Rapporteur who should represent the WGs' views.
+The Rapporteur and Regulatory Chair may also consult the MC as needed.
+The Rapporteur should inform the ICH Secretariat of the role of the ad-hoc experts and the specific technical issue.
+The ad-hoc experts may exceptionally attend face-to-face meetings and teleconference only when the agreed scientific issues will be discussed, subject to the approval by the Rapporteur.
+Ad-hoc experts are not included in the headcount of the WG size (see section 1.5.1.2), but the MC should be updated periodically on the numbers of new ad-hoc experts in WGs.

-To ensure the continued smooth operation of the EWG/IWG and adhere to the limits on the number of each Member's representatives the involvement of additional experts should be managed, firstly by the Member's Topic Leader / Deputy Topic Leader for that WG and also by the active management of the Rapporteur and Regulatory Chair as needed.
-As noted above, where appropriate, additional experts may contribute to the discussion but the official voice of each delegation rests with their Topic Leader / Deputy Topic Leader and they are not expected to participate outside the scope of their agreed-upon role.
-If participation to a meeting would be necessary, this would be expected only when the specific technical issue the Additional Expert is consulted on will be covered in discussion.
-In the case that external expertise may be helpful, and subject to MC approval, a WG may consider inviting a limited number of liaisons from an entity (e.g. a scientific or technical expert from a university or research institute) to participate in the WG on an ad-hoc basis to provide additional technical expertise.
-MC approval would be obtained for the liaisons' participation for each topic or issue to be addressed.
+To ensure the continued smooth operation of the EWG/IWG and adhere to the limits on the number of each Member's representatives the involvement of ad-hoc experts should be managed, firstly by the Member's Topic Leader / Deputy Topic Leader for that WG and also by the active management of the Rapporteur and Regulatory Chair as needed.
+As noted above, where appropriate, ad-hoc experts may contribute to the discussion but the official voice of each delegation rests with their Topic Leader / Deputy Topic Leader and they are not expected to participate outside the scope of their agreed-upon role.
+If participation to a meeting would be necessary, this would be expected only when the specific technical issue the ad-hoc Expert is consulted on will be covered in discussion.

+In the case that external expertise may be helpful, and subject to MC approval, a WG may consider inviting a limited number of external liaisons from an entity (e.g. a scientific or technical expert from a university or research institute) to participate in the WG on an ad-hoc basis to provide additional technical expertise.
+MC approval would be obtained for the external liaisons' participation for each topic or issue to be addressed.